Anything in the environment which can be used is called a Natural Resource.

 - Use energy-efficient electrical appliances to save electricity.

 - Use a pressure cooker for cooking food.

 - Use solar cookers.

 - Encourage the use of biogas as domestic fuel.

-- Fuel efficient motor vehicle should be designed to reduce consumption of petrol and diesel.
+- The fuel-efficient motor vehicle should be designed to reduce the consumption of petrol and diesel.